-Websites are now practically mandatory but if you want something unique and high-quality that will really stand out, you’re going to need a professional web designer / developer.
+Websites are now practically mandatory but if you want something unique and high-quality that will really stand out, you’re going to need a professional web designer.
 Web design is an art form that takes experience and skill to properly master.

 But hiring a web designer can be tricky.
-Let’s say you’re based in Worthing or Littlehampton and need a website for your retail business, what should you do?
+Let’s say you’re based in Worthing and need a website for your retail business what should you do?
 A quick Google search for web designer Worthing will likely bring up plenty of results.
 But do you even need a local web designer, or can you work remotely with one?

 What kind of web designer is best for your needs?
-There are lots of key considerations you need to think about when hiring a web designer.
+And that’s just the beginning there are lots of key considerations you need to think about when hiring a web designer.
 So, let’s look at 5 key things you need to remember when hiring a web designer.

 Whether you need a web designer in Littlehampton, Bognor-Regis, Chichester or anywhere else you will likely find plenty of options available locally.
 But web design work can also be done remotely after all the work is focused online, isn’t it?